SovereignCloudStack/standards/Standards/scs-0200-v1-using-sonobuoy-for-kaas-conformance-tests.md

 > proof of concept: `../Tests/kaas/kaas-sonobuoy-go-example-e2e-framework/`

-### _Option 2_ Go approach 2: Reuse the Kubernetes own e2e test infrastructure and framework
+### _Option 2_ Golang based approach 2: Reuse the Kubernetes own e2e test infrastructure and framework

 The existing Sonobuoy e2e plugin already provides a vast number of tests that could be adapted or reused for the SCS project.